beregond/moleco/README.md

 ### Order of color swatches

+Order is not guaranteed.
 Moleco will try to **keep original order** of substances in mixture - the one given in command (MInChi demo (see links below) have specific order for substances).
-It may happen though that one of substances in middle of notation has missing or unestimated concentration - in such case its swatch **will be moved to the end** of the bar, so primary colors of substances will be visibly matching to bar colors.
+It may happen though that one of substances in middle of notation has missing or unestimated concentration - in such case its swatch **will be moved to the end** of the bar, so **primary colors of substances will be visibly matching to bar colors**.

 Good example of such behavior is image of **dishwashing liquid** - if you decipher notation you will see that third substance (sodium chloride) has missing concentration, so it is moved to the end of the bar, behind water swatch.
+(You can find full notation in examples above).

 ![dishwashing liquid](readme/dishwashingliquid.png)